abdul-abdi/karibu/README.md

 ## 🧠 AI Assistant Setup

-The SmartScope AI Assistant requires a Gemini API key to function:
+The Karibu AI Assistant requires a Gemini API key to function:

 1. Get a Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Add it to your `.env.local` file: